 1. Bed bugs are too small to see with the naked eye

 You hear this a lot and there is a very small kernel of truth at its core.
 The kernel is that bed bugs are indeed small.
 In their early stages, bed bugs are about the size of a pinhead and eggs are nearly translucent, but the adult bed bugs are about the same size and shape as an apple seed.
 If you can see an apple seed with the naked eye, you can spot a bed bug.

 The real truth is that bed bugs are great at hiding; so it’s this trait that makes them so hard to find.

 2. Bed bugs = messy house

 Your house may or may not actually be messy, but bed bugs are not the kind of pest that look for a specific level of filth in order to set up shop.
-Bed bugs do not require dirt or clutter, and do not flourish in messy houses like cockroaches or rodents.
+Bed bugs do not require dirt or clutter and do not flourish in messy houses like cockroaches or rodents.
 Bed bugs seek out harborage where they have easy access to a blood meal.
 If you have a bed bug infestation, this does not mean you have an unsanitary home or business.
 It just means you need to contact professionals to get rid of the pests as soon as possible.

 3. Bed bugs can only be found in the bedroom

 Their name is “bed” bugs, so you probably assume you’ll only find a cluster of bed bugs in the sheets.
 Yes, bed bugs are most frequently found in beds, but that’s because they prefer to seek shelter as close to their food source as possible.
 They will emerge from this hiding spot to feed when their intended victim is quiet and sedentary, which is most often at night.
 However, bed bugs are not limited to beds alone.

 4. Bed bugs only feed at night